devleague/house-elevator/README.md

 1. Fork this repo and clone it from your github page onto your computer.
 1. To retrieve all dependecies, run the command:  `npm install`
 1. Do your work in the `elevator.js` file
+1. Run your tests with the command: `npm test`
 1. Commit each time you pass a test
 1. Make all the tests pass